bisho1995/fastest-web-app/README.md

 1. Use Preact instead of react
 2. Use service worker and employ offline cache
-3. USe SSR
+3. Use SSR
+4. Use AMP
-4. Differential bundling
+5. Differential bundling
-5. Preload
+6. Preload
-6. Prerender
+7. Prerender
-7. Code splitting -> All files under /routes and /components/async are code splitted
+8. Code splitting -> All files under /routes and /components/async are code splitted

 Also I am going to follow the recommendations of these resources